joshgerald16/book-appt/spec/README.md

 - Allow customer to choose specific staff member (optional)
 - Make a component that implements the functionality that could be used anywhere (dedicated page, in a popup, embedded in iframe, etc)

+### Goals

+- Develop User Experience for Booking a Service
+- Display availablility for date & times based on duration of services selected.
+- Record Booking Data as JSON object consistent with [booking.json](./booking.json)

 ### Technology Requirements
 - Written in Vue 2.x
 - Prefer Composition API